DataBiosphere/terra-workspace-manager/README.md

 #### Cleaning up workspaces in tests

+For integration tests, don't need to delete workspaces because it's taken care of by janitor.

 For connected tests that use real SamService/Broad dev SAM, delete workspaces at the end of test, so Broad dev SAM isn't cluttered with test workspaces.

-For integration tests, don't need to delete workspace because it's taken care of by janitor.
+(Connected tests can't use janitor because the WSM is ephemeral.)